Envy: In adolescence

-Children show evidence of envy at an early age.
-Adults can be just as envious; however, they tend to be better at concealing the emotion.
+Envy becomes apparent in children from an early stage, and adults, while equally susceptible to this emotion, demonstrate a higher level of proficiency in disguising it.
 Envy plays a significant role in the development of adolescents.
 Comparing oneself is a universal aspect of human nature.
-No matter the age or culture, social comparison happens all over the globe.
-Comparison can range from physical attributes, material possessions, and intelligence.
-However, children are more likely to envy over material objects such as shoes, video games, high value mobile phones, etc. Children believe these material objects are correlated to their status.
+Comparison can be applied across many different subjects.
+Applications such as physical attributes, material possessions, or intellectual abilities could enable a tendency for comparisons against one another's own experiences.
+However, children are more likely to envy over material objects such as shoes, video games, high-value mobile phones, etc. Children believe these material objects are correlated to their social status.

 Social status has been found to have a strong connection with self-esteem.
 An adolescent's self-esteem is very fragile during early years and is heavily impacted by peer opinion.
 If a child is comfortable with who they are and self-confident they are less likely to become envious of others' material objects, because they do not self-identify with materials.
 Material objects are not the only things that adolescents become envious over; however, it is the most prevalent.

-As children get older they develop stronger non-materialistic envy such as romantic relationships, physical appearance, achievement, and popularity.
-Sometimes envious feelings are internalized in children, having a negative impact on their self-esteem.
-Envy comes from comparing; these comparisons can serve as a reminder that they have failed social norms and do not fit in with their peers.
-A feeling of inadequacy can arise and become destructive to a child's happiness and cause further internal damage.
+As children get older they develop stronger non-materialistic envy such as activities, physical appearance, achievement, and popularity.
+Sometimes envious feelings are internalized in children, having a negative impact on their self-esteem and cause feelings of inadequacy.

 A child's identity is formed during their early years.
 Identity development is considered the central task during adolescence.
-When children grow up understanding who they are, they are able to better define what their strengths and weaknesses are while comparing themselves to others.
-Comparison can have two outcomes: it can be healthy in aiding in self-improvement or it can be unhealthy and result in envy/jealousy which can develop into depression.
+When children grow up understanding their identity, they are able to better define what their strengths and weaknesses are while comparing themselves to others.
+Comparison can have two outcomes: it can be healthy in aiding in self-improvement or it can be unhealthy and result in envy, which can develop into depression.
 This is why self-exploration and identity development are critical in adolescent years.

-It is important to identify healthy and unhealthy envy in a child at an early age.
-If a child is showing signs of unhealthy envy, it is best to teach the child productive ways to handle these emotions.
+If a child is showing signs of unhealthy envy, it is best to teach the child productive ways to handle these emotions at an early age.
 It is much easier to teach a child how to control their emotions while they are young rather than allowing them to develop a habit that is hard to break when they are older.